Barkat: My goal is to be able to respond within one minute to any security incident

 second goal was to ensure the cease-fire between Israel and Gaza

 remains intact.
 "America and Israel have to work together... to turn the

 cease-fire into a lasting calm," she said, reiterating her support for

+Israel's right to self-defense.
 Third, Clinton said Israel must

 work to promote Palestinian Authority President Mahmoud Abbas, despite